ember-cli-deploy/ember-cli-deploy/README.md

 ### Example Sinatra app

-This is a small sinatra application that can be used to serve an Ember-CLI application deployed with the help of `ember-deploy` and `ember-deploy-redis`.
+This is a small sinatra application that can be used to serve an Ember-CLI application deployed with the help of `ember-cli-deploy` and `ember-deploy-redis`.

 ```ruby
 require 'sinatra'